Cotalker/documentation/docs/documentation/client/surveys/bulkloader.md

 The **Bulk Loader** automates survey form submissions.
 It automatically fills out a survey form multiple times using the data gathered from a spreadsheet provided by you.

-For example, if you have a survey form to enter user information, you can use the _Bulk Loader_ to submit multiple user forms using the data provided on the survey.
+For example, if you have a survey form to enter user information, you can use the _Bulk Loader_ to submit multiple user forms using the data provided on the spreadsheet.
 Every column in the spreadsheet represents a survey field or question.
 And in this example, every row represents a user with the data to be included in each field.
 Thus, you can add huge amounts of data to your database by automating survey submissions with the spreadsheets you provide.

 :::caution Attention
 This feature is only available on [workflow start forms](/docs/documentation/admin/workflows/admin_workflow_required_survey#required-survey-for-a-new-task), i.e., survey forms that initiate a task.